Reigniting the Negative News Cycle: A mistakeBy Marjorie Comer

 Tiger Woods: An example of What Not To Do

-A prime example of reigniting the news cycle is Tiger Woods when it was first announced that his marriage was in crisis.
+A prime example of reigniting the news cycle is when it was first announced that Tiger Woods' marriage was in crisis.
 Here is a brief timeline:

 - November 2009: News stories claim that Woods had an extramarital affair.

 - November 27: He received a ticket for careless driving.